atheck/react-elmish/README.md

 printLastMessage: (message: string): Message => ({ name: "PrintLastMessage", message }),
 ```

-In the update function you can dispatch that message like this:
+In the **update** function you can dispatch that message like this:

 ```ts
 case "Increment":
     return [{ value: model.value + 1 }, cmd.ofMsg(Msg.printLastMessage("Incremented by one"))];
 ```

-This new message will immediately be dispatched.
+This new message will immediately be dispatched after returning from the **update** function.

 This way you can also call functions and async operations with one of the following functions: